christiangroth/json-store/README.md

 	File storageDir = new File("path/to/some/directory/that/must/not/exist");
 	JsonStores stores = JsonStores.builder().storage(storageDir).build();

-Persistent mode may also be configured using some more details, like charset, pretty print mode and auto save mode (see Add and remove data).
+Persistent mode may also be configured using some more details, like charset, pretty print mode, auto save mode and deep serialization mode (see Add and remove data).

 	// persistent mode (full control)
 	Charset charset = StandardCharsets.UTF_8;
 	boolean prettyPrint = true;
 	boolean autoSave = true;
+	boolean deepSerialization = true;
-	JsonStores stores = JsonStores.builder().storage(storageDir, charset, prettyPrint, autoSave).build();
+	JsonStores stores = JsonStores.builder().storage(storageDir, charset, prettyPrint, autoSave, deepSerialization).build();

 A concrete JSON store instance is created for it's root type and might be a singleton store for exactly one instance only or a regular store containing multiple instances backed by a Set.
 Additionally you may specify the version of your data (see Migration of existing data on class changes).